 What is irritating is that Frankfurt sets the bar remarkably low and, in doing so, guards himself against criticism (“Hey, I’m only suggesting the beginning of a more or less tentative rough sketch!”).
 A classic philosopher’s trick.
 God knows I’m guilty too.

-What is helpful, however, is that ‘bullshit’ is certainly not a precise concept.
+What is helpful, however, is that ‘bullshit’ is not a precise concept.
 So we need to divide the caveats into two camps: 1) those about the essay and 2) those about the concept.
 And the two are orthogonal, to use a good philosopher’s word.
 Someone could give a tentative rough sketch of a precise concept.
-Someone could give a definitive account of a vague or amorphous concept (which would certainly be a challenging task).
+Someone could give a definitive account of a vague or amorphous concept (which would be a challenging task).
 With a pile of both sorts of caveats, Frankfurt is telling you to lower your expectations.

 The outline of the essay is roughly as follows: